-Prepayments consist of medical and uniform allowance, bonus of employees as well as advance rental payments and residential allowance of Japanese expats.
+Prepayments consist of medical and uniform allowance, bonus of employees as well as advance payment to SAP Philippines and residential allowance of Japanese expats.

-Investment in an associate at December 31, 2021 and 2020 consist of the acquisition cost of the 49% ownership in FCS Insurance Agency and Consultants, Inc., net of allowance for impairment of P2 million.
-There is no additional provision for impairment in 2021 and 2020.
+Investment in an associate at December 31, 2022 and 2021 consist of the acquisition cost of the 49% ownership in FCS Insurance Agency and Consultants, Inc., net of allowance for impairment of P2 million.
+There is no additional provision for impairment in 2022 and 2021.